rule

 Text 10

-S'rî S'uka said: 'As a valiant hero thus chiding the mighty one with steel arrows of scorn, got Bali, the subduer of the greatest, right over him drawing his bow in attack.
+S'rî S'uka said: 'As a valiant hero thus chiding the mighty one with steel arrows of scorn, attacked Bali, the subduer of the greatest, him again drawing his bow to his ear in attack.
 (Vedabase)

 Text 11